hicder/muopdb/README.md

 ## Introduction

 MuopDB is a vector database for machine learning.
+Currently, it supports:
+* Index type: HNSW, IVF, SPANN.
+All on-disk with mmap.
+* Quantization: product quantization

-Here are the plans:
+Here are the plans for future MuopDB:
 ### V0 (Done)
 - [x] Query path
   - [x] Vector similarity search